 Laura Baker is the third secretary on this tour.
 She used to work for Prince Charles.
 She now serves as Prince William’s Assistant Secretary.
 According to The Mirror, Private Secretaries are: “Responsible for accompanying their principles to and overseeing all engagements as well as briefing the royals beforehand, they can often be seen laden with gifts and flowers handed over by the crowds.”

 American-born Jason Knauf heads the team of four press officers on this tour.
 He’s been working for The Duke and Duchess of Cambridge since last year as their Chief of Communications.
 Jason is responsible for devising the three young royals social media strategy.

 According to his LinkedIn profile, Jason previously worked for the Royal bank of Scotland, HM Treasury, and the government of New Zealand’s Deputy Prime Minister.
 He attended the London School of Economics.

 Katrina McKeever has been with the Royal Family since 2013.
 Before working her way to Senior Communications Officer, Katrina worked for the Metropolitan Police.
-Press Officer, Charlotte Poole is also working on this tour in the same capacity.
+Communications Officer, Charlotte Pool is also working on this tour in the same capacity.
 Both women accompanied the royals to their tour of India and Bhutan earlier this year.
 Jason, Katrina and Charlotte are responsible for managing the social media accounts of Kensington Palace on twitter and Instagram.